kohkimakimoto/essh/website/content/docs/en/tasks.md

 * `hidden` (boolean): If it is true, this task is not displayed in tasks list.

 * `targets` (string|table): Host names and tags that the task's scripts is executed for.
 You can use only hosts and tags which defined by same configuration registry of the task.
-If you defines a task in `/var/tmp/esshconfig.lua`, this task can not use hosts defined in `~/.essh/config.lua`.
+If you define a task in `/var/tmp/esshconfig.lua`, this task can not use hosts defined in `~/.essh/config.lua`.
 The first configuration file is **local** registry.
 But the second configuration file is **global** registry.

 * `backend` (string): You can set value only `remote` or `local`.